weizhou0/SAIGE-QTL-doc/docs/quickstart.md

 You'll get two files:
 - `output/gene_1.rda` - Model file (needed for Step 2)
 - `output/gene_1.varianceRatio.txt` - Variance ratio (needed for Step 2)
+- `output/gene_1.status.txt` - status file indicating Step 1 Analysis Status.
+This is a file for users' reference to confirm if the null model fitting succeeded or failed to converge.

 ---